JGNieto/FileBeren/README.md

 It is true that FTP can be used for this purpose, but it requires a special app or program, knowing the other device's IP address and it lacks the simplicity of opening a browser, uploading some files, getting a code, typing it into the other device and simply downloading them.
 No zipping, no IPs, no special apps, no ridiculously small limits and no hassles, it just works.

-If you want to try a demo for yourself, do so at [file.beren.dev](https://file.beren.dev)

 ## Installation
 Installing FileBeren is very simple, just follow the steps below and you will have it going in less than 15 minutes.
 If you need any help do not hesitate to contact me via [email](mailto:javier@beren.dev?subject=Regarding%20FileBeren), or simply open an [issue](https://docs.github.com/en/github/managing-your-work-on-github/about-issues) in this repository.